ievabir/Web-Intelligence-Competition/README.md

+# LLM approach to occupation classification

-# This repo contains scripts that were used to assign isco nomenclature for occupations and their descriptions scrapped from various job posting websites as a part of WEB INTELLIGENCE - CLASSIFICATION CHALLENGE (European Statistics Awards)
+ This repo contains scripts that were used to assign isco nomenclature for occupations and their descriptions scrapped from various job posting websites as a part of WEB INTELLIGENCE - CLASSIFICATION CHALLENGE (European Statistics Awards)

 The data itself is under NDA.
 This is simple approach using 'all-mpnet-base-v2' model from Hugging Face.